-In this article, I’ll go over the best Linux backup software for PCs and servers.
+In this article, I’ll discuss the best Linux backup software for PCs and servers.

 Before we continue, we’d like to tell you about Contabo.
 We host LinuxAndUbuntu on Contabo VPS.
 Check them out if you need web hosting.
 Prices start at $6.99 per month for an 8GB RAM and 4 Core CPU VPS.

-This is an important article if you own a Linux server.
+This is a must-read article if you own a Linux server.
 In the previous article, I discussed how to secure a Linux server.
-It demonstrates a variety of methods in which your servers might be exploited.
-I encourage that you read the article if you haven’t already.
-That article will strengthen the security of your Linux server.
+It demonstrates a variety of methods to exploit your servers.
+I encourage you to read the article if you haven’t already.
+That article will strengthen your Linux server’s security.

 If your server is compromised due to a zero-day vulnerability or human error, ensure you have working backups ready to be restored to a new or the same server.
 Hackers frequently do not prioritize erasing your server; instead, they infect it with malicious code in order to constantly monitor it, attack other servers, and steal as much data as possible.

-Backups enable you to restore your server’s functionality.
-As a result, it is critical to backup your server on a regular basis, ensure that files are not corrupted, and, most importantly, those backup files are stored in a secure location.
+Backups restore server functionality.
+As a result, it is critical to backup your server regularly, ensure that files are not corrupted, and, most importantly, that those backup files are stored in a secure location.

 Best Linux Backup Software for desktops and servers

 Users can operate their PCs graphically using Linux desktops or workstations.
-If you have a desktop computer, there is some nice backup software for Linux.
-I’ve compiled a list of a few of these applications because they are simple to install and use while providing the maximum number of functions that a typical user wants.
+There is some useful Linux backup software if you have a desktop computer.
+I’ve compiled a list of some of these applications.
+This is because they are simple to install and use while providing the maximum number of functions a typical user wants.

-When it comes to backup software on a Linux desktop, I prefer backup software that allows automatic backup (hourly, daily, weekly, and monthly, for example), automatic sync backups to the cloud or local storage, and deletion of backups older than a specific amount of time.
+When it comes to backup software on a Linux desktop, I prefer backup software that allows automatic backup.
+This includes hourly, daily, weekly, and monthly backups, automatic sync backups to the cloud or local storage, and deletion of backups older than a specific amount of time.

-Old backup files do not serve the objective of recovering the most recent system.
-As a result, it is critical to delete old files to make room for new ones.
+Old backup files do not recover the most recent system.
+Therefore, it is critical to delete old files to make room for new ones.

 1. Timeshift (For desktops)

-Timeshift is a well-known piece of backup software for Linux.
-Many major Linux distributions, like Linux Mint and Manjaro, come with it pre-installed.
+Timeshift is well-known Linux backup software.
+Many major Linux distributions, like Linux Mint and Manjaro, come pre-installed.
 However, if your distribution does not include timeshift, 99.9% of it is available in the distro repository.
 So, use your package manager to fetch it from the repository and install it on your machine.

-There’s a reason why Timeshift is included in popular distros.
+There’s a reason Timeshift is included in popular distros.
 It is simple to use and can be configured in less than a minute.
-In addition, it has the ability to create system snapshots at any time.
+In addition, it can create system snapshots at any time.

-The setup wizard will arrange everything required for your initial backup.
-For example, it will ask where you want to save snapshots, how long you want backups to run, how many snapshots you want to retain, and which directories or partitions you want to backup.
+The setup wizard will arrange everything for your initial backup.
+For example, it will ask where you want to save snapshots.
+It will also ask how long you want the backups to run.
+It will also ask how many snapshots you wish to retain, and which directories or partitions you wish to backup.

-It also includes support for Btrfs, a modern copy-on-write filesystem.
-When timeshift is installed, it launches the setup wizard and prompts you to choose a snapshot type, RSYNC, or Btrfs.
-Both sorts of snapshots have advantages and limitations.
+It also includes support for BTRFS, a modern copy-on-write filesystem.
+When Timeshift is installed, it launches the setup wizard and prompts you to choose a snapshot type, RSYNC, or BTRFS.
+Both types of snapshot have advantages and limitations.

 To put it simply, when creating snapshots, the Btrfs system does not copy or destroy files.
 Instead, it creates a snapshot with 0 sizes.
 When a user adds files to the system, the data in the files is stored in blocks, and the files in snapshots point to the data blocks.
 As a result, rather than copying data, it builds links that point to data blocks.